mikaelahonen/sql-clustering/README.md

 # Clustering time series data with SQL
 Clustering time series data with SQL.
+The purpose is to prove that data science doesn't always require all the fancy tools.

-See the analysis code in [sql-clustering](sql-clustering.ipynb) notebook.
+See the full analysis in [sql-clustering](https://nbviewer.jupyter.org/github/mikaelahonen/sql-clustering/blob/master/sql-clustering.ipynb) notebook.

 Examples in this repository might be helpful, if you must use `SQL` instead of proper data science tools such as `python`.
 Thus this repository is not a comprehensive guide for time series data clustering.